duncy/duncy/dotfiles/README.md

 Dotfiles for X and stuff.
-Requires zsh, xbindkeys and maim.
+Requires zsh, xbindkeys, starship-rs, fira code, and maim.